-PFGP is a franchisee of Planet Fitness.
-As such, PFGP's operations depend, in part, on decisions made by the Planet Fitness franchisor, including decisions relating to pricing, advertising, policy and procedures and approvals required for acquisitions and territory expansion.
-Business decisions made by the franchisor could impact PFGP's operating performance and profitability.
-In addition, PFGP must comply with the terms of its franchise agreements with the franchisor and its applicable land development agreements.
-A failure to comply with such obligations or a failure to obtain renewals on any expiring franchise agreements could adversely affect PFGP's operations.
+Ohana is a franchisee of Planet Fitness.
+As such, Ohana's operations depend, in part, on decisions made by the Planet Fitness franchisor, including decisions relating to pricing, advertising, policy and procedures and approvals required for acquisitions and territory expansion.
+Business decisions made by the franchisor could impact Ohana's operating performance and profitability.
+In addition, Ohana must comply with the terms of its franchise agreements with the franchisor and its applicable area development agreements.
+A failure to comply with such obligations or a failure to obtain renewals on any expiring franchise agreements could adversely affect Ohana's operations.